Scott Scurlock: Death

 The next day, Thanksgiving, Wilma Walker and her sons, Robert and Ronald Walker, were getting ready for Thanksgiving dinner.
 At one point, Ronald checked their camper in the back of their house, and according to Wilma, ran back into the house saying, "I saw him, I saw him!
 He has black curly hair!"
 They called the police, and five officers — Sgt.
 Howard Monta, Officers Joe Dittoe, Mike Cruzan, Jim Johnson, Jr, and Sjon Stevens — arrived.
 After knocking on the camper door and receiving no response, the police sprayed two full canisters of pepper spray into the camper, and after continuing to observe no response, concluded that it was empty.
 To confirm this, Monta began to look into the camper when they heard a single gunshot.
 The other officers then returned fire.
 After four hours passed without any further response, authorities fired more tear gas into the camper before entering it, upon which they found Scurlock dead of a self-inflicted gun wound to the head, which had been the single gunshot that authorities heard when they first attempted to induce Scurlock to exit the camper.

 The number of robberies, 18 in total, and the amounts stolen, almost $2.3 million (equivalent to about $ million today), make Scurlock one of the most prolific bank robbers in the history of the United States.
 Steven Paul Meyers (born February 22, 1950) and Mark John Biggins (born June 1, 1954), were each sentenced to 21 years' imprisonment.
 Meyers was released in 2013 and living in New Iberia, Louisiana, while Biggins was released in 2015 and living in Olympia, Washington.

 In popular culture

 Scurlock’s robberies were covered in an episode of Masterminds and in an episode of The FBI Files.

 Netflix released a documentary about Scurlock, How to Rob a Bank, on June 5, 2024.
 It was directed by Stephen Robert Morse and Seth Porges.
+In this very same film, both of Scott’s accomplices are in this very film.